learninginnovators/learninginnovators.org/src/content/guides/tutorials.md

      c.
 Under Location you can use any term you want.

      d.
-Under day you can choose the day this tutorial runs if this is linked to a teaching tutorial or "Asynchronous" if it is just a marking group.
+Under Day you can choose the day this tutorial runs if this is linked to a teaching tutorial or "Asynchronous" if it is just a marking group.
    ##ANDREW does this do something?

      e.
 Under Time you write the time this tutorial runs if this is linked to a teaching tutorial, you can also write N/A if there is no specific time this group meets.